WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 harm him (e.g., records identifying or locating individuals could be seized by a new hostile regime).

-In order to meet this goal, a secure, privacy-respecting data store must be made available to the legal jurisdiction of the host government that Yevgeni flees to.
+In order to meet this goal, a secure, decentralized,privacy-respecting datastore must be made available to the legal jurisdiction of the host government that Yevgeni flees to.
 However, refugees often move through multiple state territories and would prefer to avoid creating permanent personal records under complete